-A study is made of young adults and consideration is given to sociological, psychological, and religious factors contributing to their development.
-Needs of young adults are considered, and possible approaches to ministry to this age group are surveyed.
+A study is made of young adults and consideration is given to sociological, psychological and religious factors contributing to their development.
+Needs of young adults are considered, and possible approaches to ministry to this age are surveyed.

-CEAD6255 Family Life Education (2 hours) Bozeman, England
+CEAD6355 Family Life Education (3 hours)

-In this course the Southern Baptist program of Family Ministry is studied and analyzed.
-Subjects dealt with include the scope and biblical basis of family ministry, pre-marital education, and education for family living.
+In this course, the Southern Baptist program of Family Ministry is studied and analyzed.
+Subjects dealt with include the scope and biblical basis of family ministry, premarital education, and education for family living, including marriage enrichment and parent education.
 The relationships of family ministry to the total educational programs of churches are studied, methods are discussed, and resources are identified.

-CEAD6256 Leading in Adult Ministry (2 hours) England
+CEAD6356 Leading in Adult Ministry (3 hours)

 This course highlights the need for aggressive leadership in the adult education program of the church.
 Areas of work requiring special attention are identified, and practical suggestions for accomplishing desired objectives are explored.
-The roles of church staff and lay leaders are defined.
+The roles of church staff and lay leadership are defined.
 Principles of leadership and interpersonal relationships with adults are considered.